 180 Medical is one of the largest and highly-rated catheter suppliers in the nation.
 We’re contracted with over 1,200 insurance plans, including Medicare, state Medicaids, and a growing number of private insurance plans.
 Our specialists are glad to help you find an insurance-covered catheter to fit your needs.

 First, we’ll verify your insurance policy.
 Next, we’ll call you back and inform you fully about how your catheter supplies will be covered.
 Additionally, before we ship your first order, we make sure to let you know about any potential out-of-pocket costs based on your insurance coverage.

 The 180 Medical Difference

-When you call 180 Medical, you won’t have to deal with annoying automated phone menus.
-During business hours, a live person answers your call.
-You’ll get to speak with a specialist who really cares about you, your time, and your health.
+When you call 180 Medical, you’ll speak with a knowledgeable, trained Catheter Product Specialist who really cares about you and your needs.
 Our staff goes above and beyond to deliver you 100% satisfaction with a wide range of the top brands and types of quality catheter supplies.